luceCoding/Programming-Interview-Questions-in-Python/README.md

 - #380.
 Insert Delete GetRandom O(1)

 ### How you structure your code
+#### These question are fairly straight forward, no trick questions or gotchas here.
+You should try to improve and shave the excess fat off your code when trying to solve this.
+If an interviewer asks you one of these questions, it is to test your ability to write 'clean' code, not how you utalize DS or Algos.
 - #36.
 Valid Sudoku
 - #289.
 Game of Life